rish-singhal/CFBot-Whatsapp/readme.md

 ## Codeforces Contest Update Bot
-    Devolved for Whatsapp, to recieve details about upcoming contests on CodeForces.
+    Developed for Whatsapp, to recieve details about upcoming contests on CodeForces.

 ## Tech used
 - Nodejs